Limhi

 In the Book of Mormon, Limhi (/ˈlɪmhaɪ/) is the third and final king of the second Nephite habitation of the land of Lehi-Nephi.
-He succeeds his father, Noah.
-Led by Ammon (a descendant of Zarahemla), Limhi and his people escape from the Lamanites with his people to the land of Zarahemla.
+He succeeds his father, the wicked king Noah.
+Led by Ammon (a descendant of Zarahemla, a descendant of Mulek, who according to the Book of Mormon is a son of the biblical Zedekiah, the last King of Judah), Limhi and his people escape from the Lamanites with his people to the land of Zarahemla.

 Synopsis

 After the death of their previous king, Noah, the surviving members of the Nephite colony living in the land of Lehi-Nephi appoints one of his sons, Limhi, to the throne.
 Living under occupation by a Lamanite army, Limhi's colonists attempt three violent revolts, all of which the Lamanites quash.

 When a band of Nephites from Zarahemla, led by an explorer named Ammon, rediscover the Lehi-Nephi colony, Limhi gathers his community, and he and Ammon read and recite their respective people's histories to each other and before the convocation.

 Resolving to escape subjugation, Limhi consults with Ammon about what to do, and Gideon, an advisor, devises a plan to intoxicate and incapacitate the Lamanite guards with a gift of alcohol.
 The plan is successful, enabling Limhi and his people to flee the land of Lehi-Nephi and travel with Ammon to Zarahemla.

 On reaching Zarahemla, Limhi exchanges histories with King Mosiah, ruler of the Nephites there, and their peoples unite.